NeuralEnsemble/elephant/doc/style_guide.rst

         Long description of class, may span several lines.
 Possible sections are the same as for a function doc, with additional "Attributes" and "Methods" after "Parameters" (cf. numpydoc guide).
-Do not put a blank line after section header, do put a blank line at the end of a long docstring.
+Do not put a blank line after section headers, do put a blank line at the end of a long docstring.

         When explaining the algorithm, you can use mathematical notation, e.g.:

         .. math::

             E = m c^2

-        to insert an equation: use `.. math::` and surround the whole expression in blank lines.
+        To insert an equation use `.. math::` and surround the whole expression in blank lines.
 To use math notation in-line, write :math:`E` corresponds to energy and :math:`m` to mass.
 Embed expressions after `:math:` in backticks, e.g. :math:`x^2 + y^2 = z^2`.